 The best way for restaurants to overcome these hurdles is to leverage new restaurant technology.
 In fact, we’ve already seen how online ordering helped many restaurants remain open for takeout in the early days of the pandemic.

-As we move into a post-COVID world, additional restaurant technology can provide solutions for the challenges ahead.
+As we continue to navigate COVID-19, additional restaurant technology can provide solutions for the challenges ahead.

 The point of sale, or POS system, is one of the most common pieces of restaurant technology and functions as the central hub of any restaurant.
 This restaurant tech is not exactly new, but many venues still rely on outdated legacy POS systems, instead of the newer cloud-based systems that run on iPads and tablets.

 A year ago, having a cloud-based POS might have been mainly a competitive advantage.
 But as restaurants begin reopening, a cloud POS is key to navigating the challenges ahead.
 This is because cloud POS systems are uniquely equipped with some of the most cutting-edge features, including: